 Everything starts with school

-legend of Heroes Trails of Cold Steel is set at a school, so we spend some of our time there.
-Our main protagonist Rean, who also takes part in the class, has to answer questions from the teachers, take exams and much more.
-Of course, you don't have fun for nothing.
-Because for completing these “tasks” one receives “Academic Points”.
+legend of Heroes Trails of Cold Steel is set in a school, so that's where we spend some of our time.
+Our main protagonist Rean, who also takes part in the lessons, has to answer questions from the teachers, do exams and much more.
+Of course, you don't have all the fun for free.
+Because for completing these "tasks" you get "academic points".

 There are also many side missions to be completed at the school.
 By the way, the quest giver is also the chairperson of the student committee.
 As in real life, in addition to the regular school days, there is also a day off on which you can deal with side quests, for example, or take care of the relationship with your party members in special events.
 The better your relationship with your party members, the more positive the fights with them will be.
 Because this allows you to carry out link-assist attacks that cause significantly more damage to the enemy.